 Do frictions in the expansion of consumer choice sets for new products explain firm growth, the industry life cycle, and aggregate profits?
 To explain industry and aggregate patterns, I introduce a mechanism by which consumers slowly become `aware' of differentiated products, expanding their choice sets.
 When aggregated, this information friction creates a wedge in an otherwise standard neoclassical growth model, which can help explain secular changes in factor shares in the calibrated model.
 New empirical evidence is shown to be consistent with this model: product creation and obsolescence rates are high, and markups tend to decrease as industries age.

-Abstract(R&R at the American Economic Review) December 2015 (with Christopher Tonetti and Michael E. Waugh) Paper Citation
+Abstract(R&R at the American Economic Review) May 2019 (with Christopher Tonetti and Michael E. Waugh) Paper Citation Code

 Abstract(R&R at Econometrica) January 2017 (with Jess Benhabib and Christopher Tonetti)Paper Appendix Citation